LapisBerry/LapisBerry/README.md

 don't let the stats bother you💀

+BTW I don't usually write JS but why it's the most used language HUH?

 ## About Me
 <p>👋 Hi, My name is Ikkyu.</p>
 <p>💻CPE student at Chulalongkorn University.</p>